 Raan is a marinated whole leg of lamb which is a perfect showstopper for a party.
 If you want to make an Indian themed Christmas feast, you cannot go wrong with Raan.
 It looks wonderful and tastes amazing.
 There are different versions of this dish – here I bring you a dish inspired by the Awadhi methods of cooking.
 It is best to marinate this overnight and the slow roast the following day for a fuller deeper flavour.
 The amazing thing about Raan is that it needs three different kinds of marinades to give it a perfect finish.
 I have suggested steps to simplify the preparation in some places and also substitutes for ingredients that may not be easy to find.

-- One leg of lamb preferably fresh and not frozen
+- One leg of lamb or goat preferably fresh and not frozen

 - These measures are per kg of meat.
 Calculate the required quantity by multiplying with the weight.

 - 1 tbsp grated green papaya – if this is not available use one tsp of meat tenderiser

 - 2 tbsp full fat plain yoghurt.
 I prefer Onken as it tastes like Indian dahi

 - 1 tsp ginger paste